 Getting feedback from people who have done trials means 100% success.
-However, hundred percent feedback is not a real KR.
-Setting a lower bound such as 70% helps that key result to be a more realistic case.
-Hence, better result becomes ‘Get feedback from 70% of people who have done trials’ .
+However, hundred percent feedback is not a realistic KR.
+Setting a lower bar of 70% helps that key result to be more realistic.
+Hence, the better result becomes ‘Get feedback from 70% of people who have done trials’ .

 - Add online help, if it is already available, increase the response speed by 45%

 - Use platforms to create mobile version and check if your website is mobile-friendly

 - Get 8/10 score of the usability criteria

 - Reduce image sizes and set a boundary that maximum width does not surpass 75% of boundary